Valafi/UE5-Style-Guide/README.md

 #### Texture Packing <a name="asset-naming--modifiers--textures--packing"></a>

 It is common practice to pack multiple layers of texture data into one texture.
-An example of this is packing Emissive, Roughness, Ambient Occlusion together as the Red, Green, and Blue channels of a texture respectively.
+For example, Emissive, Roughness, and Ambient Occlusion could be packed together as the Red, Green, and Blue channels of a texture respectively.
 To determine the suffix, simply stack the given suffix letters from above together, e.g. `_ERO`.

 > It is generally acceptable to include an Alpha/Opacity layer in your Diffuse/Albedo's alpha channel and as this is common practice, adding `A` to the `_D` suffix is optional.